insectatorious/covid19-paper1-video/README.md

 brew cask install basictex
 ```

+Note that LaTeX is only needed when text is used (via `TextMobject`).
+If the video only has shapes then it is not required.

 #### Install LaTeX Packages
 ```commandline
 sudo tlmgr install collection-fontsrecommended standalone preview dsfont doublestroke relsize calligra dvisvgm fontaxes fontawesome lato # collection-fontsextra